yanir123/python-stuff/clustering/package/README.md

 `python -m build --wheel`

+Or just run `make` if you have it installed.

 Please make sure that you are using the right python version when building the distribution.

 Your new whl file will be ready in the dist directory.